Do Overs and Second Chances

 Do Overs and Second Chances is the second EP by American rock band Go Radio.
 It was released April 20, 2010 on Fearless.
-The EP was originally planned to be only 5 tracks, however, Go Radio returned to the studio in early 2010 to record two more additional tracks.
+The EP was originally planned to be only 5 tracks; however, Go Radio returned to the studio in early 2010 to record two additional tracks.

-In 2010, Do Overs and Second Chances sold more than 15,000 copies in the U.S. The track "Goodnight Moon" was later included in the deluxe edition of Lucky Street (2011).
+In 2010, Do Overs and Second Chances sold more than 15,000 copies in the U.S. The single "Goodnight Moon" is a reference to the children's book, Goodnight Moon, and the track was later included in the deluxe edition of Lucky Street (2011).

 Track listing

 All tracks written by Jason Lancaster, except where noted.